-With the amount of competition out there, retailers are looking for new and better ways to stand out in the crowd.
-Most are looking at bigger and better ads, having a great online store, and a growing presence on Social Media.
+With the amount of competition in the retail sector, brands are looking for new and better ways to stand out in the crowd.
+Most are looking at bigger and better ads, having a great online store, and a growing presence on social media.

 While all of these are good ideas, they usually take time to show results.
-One way to stand out almost immediately with your customers is with your Customer Service and Engagement.
-How a customer feels and what they experience in your store will determine if they will buy from you and how your brand is perceived among your competitors.
+One way to stand out almost immediately with your customers is with your visual merchandising and customer engagement programs.
+How a customer feels and what they experience in your store will determine if they buy from you and how your brand is perceived among your competitors.

 This goes way beyond your sales team and how they interact with your customers.
 It includes how your store, overall, helps your customers to have a joyful and seamless shopping experience.